 HVAC, Commercial Air Conditioning Technology, Associate of Applied Science

-The heating, ventilating, air conditioning and refrigeration (HVACR) industry continues to technologically advance, especially in the areas of computerization and sophisticated control systems.
-Thus, there is an upward trend in the changing skill sets required for successful service technicians.
-If you’re passionate about progressive technology and are interested in a satisfying high-demand career based on skill, then the San Jacinto College air conditioning technology program is right for you.
+The heating, ventilating, air conditioning and refrigeration (HVACR) industry continues to advance technologically, especially in the areas of computerization and sophisticated control systems.
+Thus, an upward trend increases in the changing skill sets required for successful service technicians.
+Students who are passionate about progressive technology and are interested in a satisfying, high-demand career based on skill should explore the San Jacinto College Air Conditioning Technology program.

 - Is made up of a curriculum that provides the basic preparation for entry-level jobs in the fields of air conditioning, refrigeration, and heating with initial focus on troubleshooting and service.
 As the student advances through the program, related topics of indoor air quality, load calculation, system design, and industry code standards are also covered.

-Upon completion of each certificate, students may become certified with the state by registering with the Texas Department of Licensing and Regulation (TDLR).
+Upon completion of each certificate, students may register with the Texas Department of Licensing and Regulation (TDLR).

-Graduates of the air conditioning program will enter a high demand field with excellent wage earning potential.
+Graduates of the Air Conditioning Technology program will enter a high-demand field with excellent wage earning potential.
 Presently, industry advisors say the demand for technicians has a 10-year backlog, and a 21 percent growth rate, faster than the average for all occupations.

 - Residential/commercial technicians,